tkhamez/swagger-eve-php/docs/Api/CorporationApi.md

     $config
 );
 $corporation_id = 56; // int | An EVE corporation ID
-$accept_language = 'en-us'; // string | Language to use in the response
+$accept_language = 'en'; // string | Language to use in the response
 $datasource = 'tranquility'; // string | The server name you would like data from
 $if_none_match = 'if_none_match_example'; // string | ETag from a previous request.
 A 304 will be returned if this matches the current ETag
-$language = 'en-us'; // string | Language to use in the response, takes precedence over Accept-Language
+$language = 'en'; // string | Language to use in the response, takes precedence over Accept-Language
 $page = 1; // int | Which page of results to return
 $token = 'token_example'; // string | Access token to use if unable to set a header